Havner/trainsim-helper/main/readme.txt

   - See the configuration section for Q1 in the overlay script and uncomment several lines that I provided so the overlay will show the simple controls.

+  ad.
+14xx/48xx/58xx:
+  Due to a bug in TS the overlay will not always show all the values properly when driving with Autocoach attached (this doesn't always happen).
+Things like: Boiler Pressure (always dropping), Water Gauge (stuck at 99-100%) might be broken.
+This is the case for the F4 HUD as well.
+This is due to the game taking the values from the Autocoach instead of the leading loco.
+I'm not sure anything can be done here.

   Final note: if the steamer is not on this list it doesn't mean it won't work.
 It will.
 You just probably won't see all the essential